 P = m * v where m = the mass of the object v = velocity of the object moving in a direction

 Here, P is the symbol used to represent the linear momentum.

 Principle of Conservation of Linear Momentum

 Let us consider an isolated system of n particles having initial momentum p1, p2 … pn.
-Due to the collision, let the momentum of the particles after collision be p1‘, p2‘ … pn‘ respectively.
-Then according to the principle of conservation of linear momentum, in the absence of external force,
+Due to the collision, let the momentum of the particles after collision be p1‘, p2‘ … pn‘, respectively.

 p1 + p2 + … + pn = p1' + p2' + … + pn'